 If you want to go abroad or if you come (back) to Germany from abroad, you will find helpful addresses and links here.

-This portal also provides information on whether and how a qualification obtained abroad is recognized and bundles information on the legal basis and the recognition procedure in the individual professions.
-The portal is based on the ?Law for the Improvement of the Determination and Recognition of Professional Qualifications Acquired Abroad?, which came into force on April 1st, 2012.
-The aim of this law is to facilitate the recognition of foreign professional qualifications and to promote the integration of qualified migrants and foreign skilled workers into the German labor market.
-The portal is aimed both at migrants who already live in Germany and have acquired a professional qualification abroad, as well as at skilled workers abroad who are interested in working in Germany.
-It is operated by the Federal Institute for Vocational Training on behalf of the Federal Ministry for Education and Research.
+This portal also provides information on whether and how a qualification obtained abroad is recognized and bundles information on the legal basis and the recognition procedures in the individual professions.
+The basis of the portal is the "Act to improve the determination and recognition of professional qualifications acquired abroad", which came into force on April 1, 2012.
+This law is intended to facilitate the recognition of foreign professional qualifications and to promote the integration of qualified migrants and foreign skilled workers into the German labor market.
+The portal is aimed at migrants who already live in Germany and have acquired professional qualifications abroad, as well as skilled workers abroad who are interested in working in Germany.
+It is operated by the Federal Institute for Vocational Training on behalf of the Federal Ministry of Education and Research

 last modified: 17.03.2023 09:42 H from Webmaster